Think of introductions & conclusions as triangles.

 The triangles represent specificity.
 The introduction is a triangle flipped upside-down because it starts of more generally, and then the paragraph gets much more specific by the last sentence in the intro: the thesis.
 The specificity is illustrated by the point in the triangle.

 The conclusion starts with the most specific sentence to clearly reiterate the thesis.
-The paragraph then transitions seamlessly into the argument you’ve been making the whole time framed in a way that represents the text or film’s importance in the world today.
+The paragraph then transitions seamlessly into the argument you’ve been making the whole time.
+Finally, you express the text or film’s importance in the world today.

-Let’s look at my essay, “Thoreau’s Political Activism: The Construction of Unconventional Masculinity,” as an example.
-This essay was published in St. Lawrence Review (you can read it here).
+Let’s look at my essay as an example: “Thoreau’s Political Activism: The Construction of Unconventional Masculinity.”
 I want to use this essay of mine as an example because it illustrates that your introduction can be two paragraphs.
 Especially in upper-level college English classes, your introduction probably should be two paragraphs.
 However, never add a third introductory paragraph.
+And you’re safe with one if it does the job.

 1st Intro Paragraph